[Last updated September 10, 2025]

 Warm and Cozy Gift Box With Blanket by Etsy seller Bellavibesandco.
 Photo Credit: Etsy/Bellavibesandco

-An electric back massager may feel too indulgent for a caregiver to purchase for themselves.
-They may be feeling financial strain or lack the time to do things for themselves.
+This shiatsu massager can be used for the neck, shoulders, back, and even feet.
+It uses soothing heat with massage to relieve muscle soreness, pain, and tension.
+An electric massager may feel too indulgent for a caregiver to purchase for themselves, or they may be under financial strain.
 These gadgets are reasonably priced and can go a long way in helping them unwind.

 Product image of back and neck massager device, carrying bad, and product packaging.